Andrew Boylan (politician)

 Andrew Boylan (29 January 1939 – 6 December 2024) was an Irish Fine Gael politician.
-Boylan was elected to Dáil Éireann as a Fine Gael Teachta Dála (TD) for the Cavan–Monaghan constituency at the 1987 general election, and retained his seat until losing it at the 2002 general election.
+Boylan was elected to Dáil Éireann as a Fine Gael TD for the Cavan–Monaghan constituency at the 1987 general election, and retained his seat until losing it at the 2002 general election.
 He was a member of Cavan County Council and Cavan Town Council between 1991 and 2014.
+Boylan previously served as opposition spokesperson for Environmental Protection between 1993 and 1994.

 Boylan died at the Cavan General Hospital on 6 December 2024, at the age of 85.